December 9, 2019 to December 13, 2019

 All refund payments will be processed by the start of the initial workshop.

-A special rate is available to all BioTech Workshop attendees.
-This includes complimentary continental breakfast, guest room Wi-Fi and discounted $15 parking per night.
-Hotel is within walking distance of the training facility Reservations can be made online, see below.
+A special rate is available to all workshop attendees.
+This includes complimentary buffet breakfast, guest room Wi-Fi, and discounted $15 parking per night.
+The hotel provides complimentary shuttle service to/from the NIH campus.
+The hotel is also within walking distance of the training facility.
+Reservations can be made online, see below.